 This information will help you manage your care at home.
-If you have any additional questions, please ask your doctor, nurse, or therapist.
+If you have any additional questions, please ask your doctor, nurse or therapist.

-Many patients go home 2-4 days after their surgery.
+Many patients go home two to four days after their surgery.
 You and your surgeon will decide what is best for you.
 Usually, you will be discharged if: